 Sole Representative of an Overseas Company Visa

 Sole Representative is a UK visa category permitting a representative of an overseas company to enter the UK for the purpose of establishing a wholly owned subsidiary or branch in the UK for the overseas parent company.
-This visa has become a popular option for individuals looking to apply for Entrepreneur Visa, but desire to avoid the investment of £200,000 as required under the Entrepreneur Visa.
+This visa has become a popular option for companies and entrepreneurs with businesses abroad.

 This visa option is important for any non-European business looking to invest in the UK as it permits a representative of your business to come to the UK and set up a wholly owned subsidiary or branch of the overseas parent company.